aquarapid/vitess_examples/vault/vault_for_vttablet_credentials.md

    environment a low TTL probably does not make sense, since you will be hitting your Vault server much more often than necessary to refresh tokens.
 You should also adjust the `secret_id_num_uses` appropriately.
-If you have a lot of vtgate instances, you may need to make this (much) higher, assuming you will be using the same approle for every vtgate instance.
+If you have a lot of vttablet instances, you may need to make this (much) higher, assuming you will be using the same approle for every vttablet instance.

  * Now, we need to retrieve and save the `role_id` of the approle we just created.
-We will need it when configuring vtgate to use Vault:
+We will need it when configuring vttablet to use Vault:
  ```sh
 $ VAULT_CACERT=./vault-cert.pem VAULT_TOKEN=s.CXte7Z3lOSH601asfcHKr2ra ./vault read auth/approle/role/vitess/role-id | grep ^role_id
 role_id    1ad616e9-7498-b7c3-742a-6ee962489629